 During sweltering hot days (and nights) the luxury of being able to sit in a cool living room or sleep at a comfortable temperature should not be underestimated.
 But, as with everything, this comes at a price, and with the household bills rising at a worrying rate understanding how much central air will cost to run per month and being able to budget accordingly is vitally important.

-What is central air and how does it work?
+What is central air conditioning and how does it work?

 There are two different types of central air conditioners – split systems and packaged systems.